sarabehnamian/BrainTumorSegmentation/README.md

 ## Directory Structure:

-- `data/`: Contains the original and augmented data.
 - `models/`: Contains the trained model weights.
 - `outputs/`: Contains output visualizations and results.
 - `scripts/`: Contains the main Python scripts for data processing, model training, and evaluation.